 At the onset of the biomass project, the University contracted with McKinstry, a performance contracting firm based in Seattle, to represent the University in negotiations with equipment suppliers, biomass providers, and local air emission regulators.
 This relationship essentially puts McKinstry in the role of general contractor for the project.
-The following preliminary cost estimates have been provided by McKinstry's Industrial Construction Group:

-• Project cost: \$16,000,000
+We have secured a Guaranteed Maximum Price (GMax) from Mckinstry in the amount of \$16,000,000.
+This includes the basic gasification equipment, a brick/metal building to enclose the system, all air quality equipment, and other related equipment.
+McKinstry will turn over to the University a turn-key project.
+A project pro forma is a separate attachment to the Board Item.